 Ford Transit TPMS

 The driver is alerted when a sensor detects tire pressure below 25 percent of the recommended tire pressure.
-On our Ford Transit 2016, each wheel (except the spare wheel) came equipped with a wireless sensor.
+On our Ford Transit 2016 and 2021, each wheel (except the spare wheel) came equipped with a wireless sensor.

 As soon as we introduced the spare wheel into our tire rotation, we immediately started getting “Tire Pressure Sensor Fault” message.
 Indeed, the spare wheel now had a sensor and the right-rear wheel had no sensor (because of the tire rotation).
 After 30 minutes being static (spare wheel), a sensor will be put into “sleep” mode to save battery.
 Once the sensor go to “sleep”, we get the “Tire Pressure Sensor Fault” message: